ronachong/holbertonschool-sysadmin_devops/0x03-shell_variables_expansions/README.md

 12-combinations - prints all possible combinations of two letters, except oo, with each combination on a separate line 13-print_float - prints the number stored in the environmental variable NUM with two decimal places 14-decimal_to_hexadecimal - converts the number stored in the environmental variable DECIMAL from base 10 to base 16, and displays it, followed by a new line
+100-rot13 - a script that encodes and decodes text using the rot13 encryption